ibrahimfarraj99/ibrahimfarraj99/README.md

 - 👋 Hi, I’m @ibrahimfarraj99
-- 👀 I’m interested in ...
+- 👀 I’m interested in alot of thing to be honest :)
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning Html,CSS,JavaScript,Bootstrap,PHP and software testing.

-- 💞️ I’m looking to collaborate on...
-- 📫 How to reach me...
+- 📫 How to reach me: ibrahimfarraj03@gmail.com

 <!---
 ibrahimfarraj99/ibrahimfarraj99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.